PDAL/PDAL/doc/faq.rst

   manipulation. libLAS was also trying to be partially compatible with LASlib and LAStools.
-PDAL, on the other hand, aims to be a ultimate library and a set of tools for manipulating and processing point clouds which is easily extensible by its users.
+PDAL, on the other hand, aims to be a ultimate library and a set of tools for manipulating and processing point clouds and is easily extensible by its users.

 * Are there any command line tools in PDAL similar to LAStools?

   Yes.
 The ``pdal`` command provides a wide range of features which go far beyond basic LIDAR data processing.
-Additionally, the whole PDAL is licensed under an open source license.
+Additionally, PDAL is licensed under an open source license (this applies to the whole library and all command line tools).

 * Is there any compatibility with libLAS's LAS Utility Applications or LAStools?

-  No. To provide You will find ``pdal`` info translate :ref:`apps`
+  No. The the command line interface was developed from scratch with focus on usability and readability.
+You will find that the ``pdal`` command has several well-organized subcommands such as ``info`` or ``translate`` (see :ref:`apps`).